aafshar/TASTE/README.md

 ### Code description

+[Nonnegative matrix factorization (NMF) algorithms based on alternating non-negativity constrained least squares](https://www.cc.gatech.edu/~hpark/nmfsoftware.php) has been imported in the [nonnegfac](legacy/nonnegfac-matlab-master/).

 Before running the codes you need to import the following packages:
 * Tensor Toolbox Version 2.6 which can be downloaded from: https://www.sandia.gov/~tgkolda/TensorToolbox/index-2.6.html
- * Nonnegative matrix factorization (NMF) algorithms based on alternating non-negativity constrained least squares (https://www.cc.gatech.edu/~hpark/nmfsoftware.php).

 To start with you need to run: "main.m" file.
+`main` function takes four parameters, `R`, `static`, `dynamic` and `use`.
+* `R` denotes the number of phenotypes
+* `static` denotes the path to the static file
+* `dynamic` denotes the path to the dynamic file
+* `use` denotes whether to use saved files.
+Should be passed `False` for the first time run.

- If you find any bug  in the codes or face any issue please feel free to contact me at  aafshar8@gatech.edu
+If you find any bug  in the codes or face any issue please feel free to contact aafshar8@gatech.edu